MS Ivan Bunin

 Review of MS Ivan Bunin

-MS Ivan Bunin cruise ship ("теплоход Иван Бунин" круизный корабль) is a traditional Russian river passenger ship built for the USSR (Soviet Union) in GDR (Eastern Germany).
-MS Bunin cruises on Volga and Don rivers in Russia - between Moscow and Rostov-on-Don (19-day itinerary), between St Petersburg and Moscow (11-day itinerary) and also St Petersburg-Astrakhan-Rostov (20-day itinerary).
+The MS Ivan Bunin cruise ship ("теплоход Иван Бунин" круизный корабль) is a traditional Russian river passenger vessel originally built for the USSR (Soviet Union) in the GDR (East Germany).
+MS Bunin operates cruises on the Volga and Don rivers in Russia, sailing between Moscow and Rostov-on-Don (19-day itinerary), between St Petersburg and Moscow (11-day itinerary), and also between St Petersburg, Astrakhan, and Rostov (20-day itinerary).

-The ship was built in 1985 for the USSR / Russian state-owned company "Volga-Donskoe Retschnoje Parochodstwo" ("Волго-Донское пароходство", today "Азово-Донское Пароходство") based in Rostov-on-Don.
-Currently, the vessel is owned by the Russian company Doninturflot (Донинтурфлот) and operated under charter by the Russian companies "Orthodox Cruise Company" and "Imperial River Cruises Russia".
+MS Bunin was built in 1985 for the USSR’s state-owned company "Volga-Donskoe Rechnoe Parokhodstvo" ("Волго-Донское пароходство", today "Азово-Донское Пароходство") based in Rostov-on-Don.
+The vessel is currently owned by the Russian company Doninturflot (Донинтурфлот) and operated under charter by "Orthodox Cruise Company" and "Imperial River Cruises Russia."

 MS Bunin cruise ship (Russia, Volga River)

-The ship is named after the first Russian writer awarded Nobel Prize for Literature - Ivan Alekseyevich Bunin (1870-1953).
+The ship is named after Ivan Alekseyevich Bunin (1870–1953), the first Russian writer to receive the Nobel Prize for Literature.
 MS Bunin was completely refurbished in 2010.

-• spacious Lobby (Reception / Guest Services Desk), Coffee Station (coffee, hot water, packed tea, milk, cocoa, cookies)
+• Spacious lobby (Reception and Guest Services Desk), Coffee Station (offering coffee, hot water, tea, milk, cocoa, and cookies)

 • Bar Lounge (piano bar)